7-A-006: Maintenance Options

 Compulsory vessels operating in Sea Area A4 are required to carry at least one licensed GMDSS Radio Maintainer.

-Which of the following is a requirement, under GMDSS, for all vessels over 300 gross tons operating within range of a MF-DSC equipped shore station?
+Which of the following is a GMDSS requirement for all vessels over 300 gross tons operating within range of a MF-DSC equipped shore station?

 Only one of the three maintenance options is required.

-Ship's Master or radio officer must be on duty at all times.
+Ship's Master or radio officer must be on watch at all times.

-What statement is generally correct regarding the maintenance requirements for ships under GMDSS?
+What statement is correct regarding the maintenance requirements for A3 ships under GMDSS?

-On-board maintenance provided by a person holding a GMDSS Maintainer's license will partially meet the requirements.
+On-board maintenance provided by a person holding a GMDSS Maintainer's license will fully meet the requirements.

 Shoreside maintenance and scheduled tests and inspections will partially meet this requirement.